gruenewald-lab/CGsmiles/docs/source/api/overview.rst

 canvas size once and can draw a large collection of molecules.

-One added bonus feature of the drawing utility is that it will draw cis/trans isomers correctly accoding to the cgsmiles string the user has provided.
-You can see a simple exmaple below.
+One added bonus feature of the drawing utility is that it will draw cis/trans isomers correctly according to the cgsmiles string the user has provided.
+You can see a simple example below.

 .. code:: python